divideby0/elon/docs/Running-locally.md

-*Note: this doc is in progress*
+_Note: this doc is in progress_

-To run locally, you need a local MySQL and a local Spinnaker.
+To run locally, you need a local MySQL and a local Sysbreaker.
 This page describes how to start both of those up using Docker containers

 ## MySQL